-However let’s say that you’re just showing the video to staff that couldn’t come.
-A single camera with a wide shot may be all that you need.
+However, let's say that you're just showing the video to people that couldn't attend.
+A single-camera with a wide shot may be all that you need.

 So your goals for the videos would impact the types and numbers of cameras and crew members you'll need.

 The editing process will also be different, depending on your goals.
-A multi-camera video that you’re planning to sell will require a lot more time and work than a single camera video.
-Also if you’re having PowerPoint slides or videos shown during the presentation placed in the videos, this will also make the editing process more time consuming.
+A multi-camera video that you're planning to sell will require a more editing time and work than a single camera video.
+Also if you're having PowerPoint slides or videos shown during the presentation placed in the videos, this will also make the editing process more time-consuming.